 - Rarely, a tube may be inserted through the nose into the stomach and inflated with air.
 This produces pressure against the bleeding veins (balloon tamponade).

-- Drugs called beta blockers, such as propranolol and nadolol that reduce the risk of bleeding.
+- Drugs called beta blockers, such as propranolol and nadolol that reduce portal vein pressure and the risk of bleeding.

 - A rubber band can be placed around the bleeding veins during an EGD procedure.
 Also, some medicines can be injected into the varices during EGD to cause them to clot.